Jrome90/ConnectEdges/README.md

 ## To use:
  * select the edges you want to connect and then press ALT+C
- * Hit the Enter Key to accept or the ESC Key to cancel.
+ * Hit the Spacebar to confirm or the ESC Key to cancel.

 ### Uses Jayanam's "Blender UI Widgets" library which can be found here: https://github.com/jayanam/bl_ui_widgets